 Need more ideas for your chicken?
-Check out our slideshow on 8 Ways to Grill Chicken Thighs
+Check out 8 Ways to Grill Chicken Thighs

 Looking for a few fun ways to cook up fried rice?
 Check out our recipes at 6 Fun Twists on Fried Rice